 This is an example alert where we detected a Risky App was installed on a child's device:

 What's to stop a child from opening a new account under a different login/password?

 Nothing.
 However, Bark detects changes in activity over time and notifies you if one of your child's accounts has significantly less activity as compared to previous periods.
+Here is an example: